Back To Top

 Subtlety is all the difference!

 - A large part of what made this project so enjoyable to work on was the theme.
-The layout was designed to be simple and still fall in linewith what users typically tendd to expect from a modern mobile app, but the small, subtle changes I made added a world of difference to the concept.
+The layout was designed to be simple and still fall in line with what users typically tend to expect from a modern mobile app, but the small, subtle changes I made added a world of difference to the concept.
 This app was a good example of how small changes in the right places are just as valid in building unique UIs.